Victor Thasiah, DPhil (Oxon)

 Work in Progress

-"Rwandan Lutherans Engaging Environmental Issues in the Wake of Genocide," in Eco-Reformation: Grace and Hope for a Planet in Peril (Eugene, Oregon: Wipf & Stock, forthcoming).
+"Religion, Forestry, and Democracy in Rwanda after Genocide," in Eco-Reformation: Grace and Hope for a Planet in Peril, eds.
+Lisa E. Dahill and Jim Martin-Schramm (Eugene, Oregon: Wipf & Stock, forthcoming).

 "The Right to Freedom of Association: Organizing in Rwanda after Genocide," in On Secular Governance: Lutheran Perspectives on Contemporary Legal Issues, eds.
-Marie A. Failinger and Ronald W. Duty (Grand Rapids, Michigan: William B. Eerdmans Publishing Company, forthcoming).
+Marie A. Failinger and Ronald W. Duty (Grand Rapids, Michigan: William B. Eerdmans Publishing Company, 2016), 285-304.

 "Reconfiguring Church-State Relations: Toward a Rwandan Political Theology," in Lutheran Identity and Political Theology, eds.
 Carl Henric-Grenholm and Goran Gunner (Eugene, Oregon: Wipf & Stock, 2014).